 Wondering how long you’ll live?
 Research suggests that the best predictor isn’t your genetic code but your ZIP code.
 In Chicago and Washington, D.C., living in the right neighborhood can add nearly 30 years to your life.
 This suggests that social factors like poverty, pollution, crime, access to healthy food, and distance to care play crucial roles in health outcomes.
 Minorities and low-income Americans are disproportionately impacted by these social determinants.

-“While we’ve seen a boom in technology, virtual health, and really creative ways to engage patients, I've also seen a lot of patients get left behind,” said Imamu Tomlinson, MD, MBA, CEO of Vituity.
-Tomlinson’s organization has responded by finding ways to meet patients where, when, and how they need help.
+“While we’ve seen a boom in technology, virtual health, and really creative ways to engage patients, I've also seen a lot of patients get left behind,” said Dr. Tomlinson.
+Vituity has responded by finding ways to meet patients where, when, and how they need care, a concept called Health in Place.
 For example, Vituity’s street medicine programs provide medical care to unhoused people at shelters and encampments.
 In 2020, Tomlinson launched the Vituity Cares charitable foundation with a mission to provide health outreach to underserved communities.

 Surveys can provide valuable insights that can make outreach more effective.
 For example, Reginald Eadie, MD, MBA, president and CEO of Trinity Health of New England, led his system’s effort to establish drive-up COVID-19 testing in early 2020.
 However, survey data from some Trinity Health hospitals revealed that one-third of patients didn’t own cars.
 The organization therefore pivoted to a more community-based testing strategy.

 As the previous example shows, missteps are common when it comes to health equity.
-All panelists urged their fellow leaders to act with humility and to be willing to pivot when new information comes along.
+Many executives urge their fellow leaders to act with humility and to be willing to pivot when new information comes along.
 Trinity Health used lessons learned from its COVID-19 testing program to launch a successful community-based vaccine effort, including a 24-hour pop-up clinic that benefited many essential workers.
-“Instead of us deciding what’s best for the community, we let the community tell us what’s best for them,” Eadie said.
+“Instead of us deciding what’s best for the community, we let the community tell us what’s best for them,” Dr. Eadie said.